 In 2015, the Texas Legislature adopted House Bill 1295, which added section 2252.908 of the Government Code.
 This law states that a governmental entity or state agency may not enter into certain contracts with a business entity unless the business entity submits a disclosure of interested parties to the governmental entity or state agency at the time the business entity submits the signed contract to the governmental entity or state agency.
 The law applies only to a contract of a governmental entity or state agency that either (1) requires an action or vote by the governing body of the entity or agency before the contract may be signed or (2) has a value of at least $1 million; or (3) is for services that would require a person to register as a lobbyist under Chapter 305.
 Note: The Bylaws of the El Paso Community College’s Board of Trustees require that all contracts valued at $50,000 or more be approved by its governing body, the Board of Trustees.

 The Texas Ethics Commission adopted rules necessary to implement that law.
-The Commission adopted Chapter 46 in furtherance of that law and adopted the Certificate of Interested Parties Form (Form 1295) on October 5, 2015.
+The Commission adopted Chapter 46 of its Commission Rules in furtherance of that law and adopted the Certificate of Interested Parties Form (Form 1295) on October 5, 2015.
 That form was revised on December 22, 2017 to remove the need for a notary.
 The newly revised form now only requires an "unsworn declaration," and does not need to be notarized.
 However, a date of birth and an address are now required.
 Contracts executed on or after January 1, 2018 must use this newly revised form.

 In addition to the newly revised Form 1295, it should be noted that, another change, also effective January 1, 2018, states that Form 1295 is now no longer required for any of the following types of contracts: